crustySenpai/Internet-Toggler/README.md

 Important: If your Adapter Name isn't Ethernet (Check here: "Control Panel > Network and Internet > Network and Sharing Center > Change Adapter Settings" and check the Name) then you need to edit the following Lines in the Script:

+netsh interface set interface "Ethernet" disable<br/>
+and<br/>
-netsh interface set interface "Ethernet" disable and netsh interface set interface "Ethernet" enable and change the "Ethernet" to your Adapter like "WiFi Private" or whatever it is.
+netsh interface set interface "Ethernet" enable<br/>
+and change the "Ethernet" to your Adapter like "WiFi Private" or whatever it is.

 Have Fun with it